jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 several ways:

 * Explicitly carried information, e.g., a data item in a message sent to a protocol participant.
-The carried information may also appear at multiple layers in the protocol stack, e.g., lower layer information, such as topological network addresses can also be collected and used by the protocol participant at the end.
+Note that the carried information may appear at multiple layers in the protocol stack.
+For instance, both protocol participants and non-participants may observe lower layer information, such as topological network addresses.
+Such information can be collected, used, and perhaps misused or leaked.

 * Indirectly inferred information, such as message arrival times or patterns in the traffic flow.
-Information may also be obtained from fingerprinting
+Information may also be obtained from fingerprinting the protocol participants, in an effort to identify unique endpoints or users.

-* Information gathered from a collaboration or collusion among several parties, e.g., websites and social media systems collaborating to identify visiting users {{WP2021}}.
+* Information gathered from a collaboration among several parties, e.g., websites and social media systems collaborating to identify visiting users {{WP2021}}.

 ## Principle: Transmission is publication